Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Routing, Scheduling, and Risk Minimization

 \subsubsection{Variable Bounds}

-The numbers of agents from specie \(k \in V\) on an edge and at a task node are positive and real.
+The numbers of agents from species \(k \in V\) on an edge and at a task node are positive and real.
 Their helper variables are binary.
-The time and cumulative energy are positive.
+The time and cumulative energy are nonnegative at all nodes and zero at the start nodes. \\